Journeyman1337/Journey-CPP-Style-Guide/README.md

 ## Null Pointers

 When writing a null pointer value, the C++ `nullptr` keyword must be preferred.
 However, API specific notation may be used instead when working with other libraries, and the `NULL` macro from libc may be used when dealing with C APIs.
-Null pointer values must never be written as the literal "0".
+Null pointer values must never be written as the literal "0" (see [Feature Preference](#feature-preference)).

 ## Void Function Arguments